codehsbooks/apjava/Classes-And-Object-Oriented-Programming/introduction-to-classes-and-objects.md

 // Rectangle Class
 public class StateBehavior_Rectangle
 {
-    // Here we will create a new rectangle, and then print it. public void run()
+    // Here we will create a new rectangle, and then print its information. public void run()
     {
+        // Create the rectangle
         Rectangle rect = new Rectangle(20, 8);
         // This will print ""Rectangle with width: 20 and height: 8 and area: 160" System.out.println(rect);